 CEED Uganda is a not-for-profit organization, working in partnership with CEED Concordia in Canada to empower young people to become positive change agents in their communities.
 Youth are drivers of positive social change; they have the power to drive economic growth, shape resilient communities and build strong relationships within communities.
 We are dedicated to social justice and community empowerment by leveraging the abundant potentials of youth to shape better communities.
 We are able to do all that we do, with the generous contributions from the students of Concordia University.

-The Vision that enables us do our work is based on our positive attitude towards young people; “We see youth as change agents in their communities.”
+The Vision that enables us to do our work is based on our positive attitude towards young people; “We see youth as change agents in their communities.”
 Our Mission for the youth is to foster community engagement through skills development and information sharing.

 Why we do what we do?

 - In Uganda, the rapid population growth in the urban areas has greatly outpaced the ability of the urban authorities to provide adequate housing, roads, water supplies, sewers and collection of solid waste.
-Although the environmental problems associated with garbage do not disappear with Collection, uncollected garbage exacerbates many of the environmental hazards associated with urban centres.
+Although the environmental problems associated with garbage do not disappear with collection, uncollected garbage exacerbates many of the environmental hazards associated with urban centres.
 Such hazards include fire, pests and disease vectors which create human health problems.
-Uncontrolled disposal by burning and dumping adds to atmospheric and hydrologic Pollution loads, clogs waterways and increases the danger of flooding, which has been experienced in some parts of the country.
+Uncontrolled disposal by burning and dumping adds to atmospheric and hydrologic pollution loads, clogs waterways and increases the danger of flooding, which has been experienced in some parts of the country.